Event: Inaugural Jack Mayer Jr. Open Woodcock Classic

 The Atlantic Sportsman's Club made a difficult decision last fall to move their grounds to Havelock, New Brunswick, from West Caledonia, Nova Scotia.
 There were growing concerns from the field trial community about the increased travel costs, time on the road, and lack of close accommodations.
 Last fall, while attending the Maritime Bird Dog Club's Labor Day Wild Bird trial, I stopped in to visit Charles Clarke, who is the landowner where the North American Woodcock Championship resided for nearly 35 years.
 After walking around his property, I quickly discovered he continued maintaining several of the original courses.
 Long story short, Charlie agreed to The Atlantic Sportsman's Club to host a one-hour Wild Bird Classic.
 After further discussion, we decided to honor all the years Jack Mayer Jr. tirelessly spent ensuring the North American Woodcock Championship and Futurity continued to the high standard his father, Jack Mayer Sr., and Robert Buzzell started in the late 1960s.
 Charlie was Jack Mayer Jr.'s right-hand man from the beginning, brush hogging, cutting, and even operating a bulldozer to expand the routes in the early 2000s.
 After Jack passed in 2002, the Maritime Bird Dog Club continued under the leadership of Lester Turner, Carl Weston, David Palmer, and Darren Miller for several years.
 New Members Mikel Jackson and Ian Corbett were added along with a new direction moving their grounds to Campbell Settlement which was recently purchased by club President David Palmer.
 The North American Woodcock Championship was hosted on the new grounds for one year and then returned to Havelock after David Palmer stepped down as President.
 Mikel Jackson stepped up as President along with Ian Corbett and worked hard making changes to the Havelock grounds.
 The North American Woodcock Championship/Futurity continued for several years until Mikel Jackson passed in 2011 and the torch was handed to a new executive under the leadership of Robert Little.
 The Maritime Bird Dog Club continued hosting the Championship/Futurity on the Havelock Grounds for several years, then moved back to the Campbell Settlement Grounds.
 After David Palmer died in 2015, the Championship moved to McAdam, New Brunswick, where it has been very successful for over 10 years.
 Throughout the changes, Charlie Clarke has been the constant since the beginning working on his property and supporting the Field Trial Community.
 He enjoys managing his property for woodcock and grouse, but his real passion is Big Game hunting, and he doesn't even own a dog.
 As you walk the trails, you will see elaborate hunting stands and feed crops.
 He's a good friend helping me lay out the courses and even shuttling trialers between the courses when called.
 Let's hope we can continue enjoying his property for many years.

-Back several months ago, I approached Dale Hackett, NB, and Bruce Brownell, NS, on judging the Inaugural running of the Jack Mayer Jr. Open Woodcock Classic.
+Back several months ago, I approached Dale Hackett, New Brunswick, and Bruce Brownell, Nova Scotia, on judging the Inaugural running of the Jack Mayer Jr. Open Woodcock Classic.
 Dale's been judging for many years, including a Championship, Classics, and many Derby/Puppy stakes.
 Bruce Brownell has been involved with field trials since the late 1990s, competing with his Brittanys.
 He was President of the Nova Scotia Pointing Dog Club for several years and has judged many stakes, including a Classic.
 These men know bird dogs and gave their full attention over the two days of the Classic.
 Dale Hackett provided his and Bruce's judges' notes for the American Field report.
 Thank you again for the detailed information.

 Without further ado, congratulations to the winners.